 - Don't get a tattoo, or make sure that the needles used have been cleaned properly and are sterile.

 Health Tools help you make wise health decisions or take action to improve your health.

-In the past, blood transfusions were a common means of spreading HBV.
-Organ transplants could also spread the disease.
-Today, all donated blood and organs in the United States are screened for the virus, so it is extremely unlikely that you could become infected with the virus from a blood transfusion or organ transplant.
+In the past, blood transfusions were a common way of spreading hepatitis B. Organ transplants could also spread the disease.
+Today, all donated blood and organs in the United States are screened for the virus.
+So it is extremely unlikely that you could become infected from a blood transfusion or an organ transplant.

 Contagious and incubation periods

 Symptoms appear about 3 months after you have contact with the virus (incubation period).
 But they can appear as soon as 1 month to as late as 6 months after contact.
 Blood, semen, and vaginal fluids, whether fresh or dried, are highly contagious during this period and for several weeks after the start of symptoms.

 If you have a short-term (acute) infection, in most cases you can't spread the virus after your body starts making a certain type of hepatitis B antibody.
 This generally takes several weeks.
 If you have a long-term (chronic) infection, you are able to spread the virus as long as you have an active infection.